 The Watch Pages went live a little less than one year ago and boy has it been a wild ride!
-We decided to take a look at the Top 10 watch brands that you searched for this last month.
-And your Top 10 most popular watch brands are in alphabetical order:
+We decided to take a look at the Top 10 most popular watch brands that you search for on – and your Top 10 most popular watch brands are in alphabetical order:

 Audemars Piguet was founded in 1875 and is one of the few remaining big independent brands.
-It is the oldest watch brand still managed by descendants of the founding families.
+It is the oldest watch brand still managed by descendants of the founding families, as well as one of the most popular watch brands on the market today.
 Audemars Piguet was the first company to release a high-end sports watch in steel, the Royal Oak, which is still one of the brands best seller today.
 In 2019 they launched a new collection: The Code 11.59 by Audemars Piguet, seen in the below pictures.
 Only 32’000 watches are produced every year, making Audemars Piguet very exclusive watches.

 CODE41 was launched in 2016 by watch designer Claudio d’Amore and a group of friends from the watch industry.
 They took to Kickstarter to fund their first watch and raised over 500’000 CHF in their initial round.
 Today there are four collections: The Anomaly-01, Anomaly-02, X41, and the recently launched DAY41.
 CODE41 prides itself on its transparency concerning origin, development, and price.
 When they are planning a new watch they reach out to the CODE41 community who vote on each step of the project from the case size to the movement.